-- Apartment and Office Building Association of DC: The Apartment and Office Building Association of DC will communicate with and manage responses for its member apartment house owners and builders. - DC Chamber of Commerce (DCC): The DCC will support District businesses to respond and recover from the incident in coordination with other ESF #17 stakeholders. - DC Building Industry Association (DC BIA): DC BIA will support the building industry to respond to and recover from the incident in coordination with other ESF #17 stakeholders. - DC Building Improvement Districts (DC BID): DC BID will support the impacted building improvement districts to respond to the incident. - DC Courts (Superior Court and D.C.
-Court of Appeals): DC Courts will handle disputes, to include private sector disputes, and maintain order. - DC Hospital Association: The DC Hospital Association will coordinate with hospitals and other private sector health care providers in the District during response operations. - DC Public Charter School Board: The DC Public Charter School Board will support other educational partners to return children to school after an event. - DC State Board of Education (DCSBOE): DCSBOE will support other educational partners to return children to school after an event.
+- Apartment and Office Building Association of DC: The Apartment and Office Building Association of DC will communicate with and manage responses for its member apartment house owners and builders. - DC Chamber of Commerce (DCC): The DCC will support District businesses to respond and recover from the incident in coordination with other ESF #17 stakeholders.

-- Greater Washington Board of Trade (BOT): BOT will support District businesses to recover after the incident. - Metropolitan Washington Council of Government (COG): COG will serve as regional clearinghouse, as appropriate, for communication among jurisdictions and ESF #17 partners.
+- DC Building Industry Association (DC BIA): DC BIA will support the building industry to respond to and recover from the incident in coordination with other ESF #17 stakeholders. - DC Business Improvement Districts (BIDs): Depending on specific capabilities of each Business Improvement District (BID), a BID may be able to collect and share information on the status of commercial facilities-by working with property and building owners and managers-and conditions in its specific commercial area.
+In addition, BIDs provide valuable insight, context, and information about the economic and resource support needs of its specific commercial area. - DC Courts (Superior Court and D.C.
+Court of Appeals): DC Courts will handle disputes, to include private-sector disputes, and maintain order. - DC Hospital Association: The DC Hospital Association will coordinate with hospitals and other private-sector healthcare providers in the District during response operations. - DC Public Charter School Board: The DC Public Charter School Board will support other educational partners to return children to school after an event. - DC State Board of Education (DCSBOE): DCSBOE will support other educational partners to return children to school after an event.

-U.S. Department of Homeland Security/Federal Emergency Management Agency
+- Greater Washington Board of Trade (BOT): BOT will support District businesses to recover after the incident. - Metropolitan Washington Council of Government (MWCOG): MWCOG will serve as regional clearinghouse, as appropriate, for communication among jurisdictions and ESF #17 partners.

-(USDHS/FEMA): FEMA will serve as the coordinator for ESF #17 under the National Response Framework (NRF) and provide direct, technical, and other support to the District through the District counterpart ESF #17.
+U.S. Department of Homeland Security/Federal Emergency Management Agency (USDHS/FEMA): FEMA will serve as the coordinator for ESF #17 under the National Response Framework (NRF) and provide direct, technical, and other support to the District through the District counterpart ESF #17.
 Federal support is tailored based on the type, extent, and duration of the event and long-term recovery period, and on the availability of federal resources.

 Upon a Presidential Declaration of an emergency or major disaster, under the authority of the Robert T. Stafford Disaster Relief Act as Amended, April 1999, federal agencies initially will operate out of the USDHS National Response Coordination Center.
-When the Joint Field Office (JFO) is established near the disaster area, ESF representatives that comprise the Emergency Response Team will be in the JFO.
+When the Joint Field Office (JFO) is established near the disaster area, ESF representatives that compose the Emergency Response Team will be in the JFO.